New South Wales Z19 class locomotive

-The New South Wales Z19 class was a class of 0-6-0 steam locomotives operated by the New South Wales Government Railways of Australia.
+The New South Wales Z19 class is a class of 0-6-0 steam locomotives operated by the New South Wales Government Railways of Australia.

 History

 By 1877, the main lines in New South Wales were nearing Tamworth, Wagga Wagga and Orange.
 The additional distances required an increase in motive power, especially as at that time, locomotives were changed after quite short journeys.
 They were only in service when manned by their regular crew.

 Between 1877 and 1881, the initial order of 50 of these 0-6-0 wheel arrangement locomotives were delivered from Beyer, Peacock & Company.
 Between 1880 and 1891, Beyer, Peacock delivered a further nine, and Sydney manufacturer Henry Vale, 18.